-173. CD 26's compactness scores underscore how that traditional redistricting criterion was subordinated to race.
+- 170. CD 26's compactness scores underscore how that traditional redistricting criterion was subordinated to race.
 Under the Reock measure, CD 26 has the third-worst score of all 28 districts in Plan 109.
 CD 26's Reock score of .29 falls well below the statewide average of .47 and the statewide maximum of .74.
 Under the Convex Hull measure, CD 26 scores worse than the average score in Plan 109.
-Under the Polsby-Popper measure, CD 26 has the fifth-worst score in Plan 109.

-b.
-CD 19 and the Naples Appendage

-- 174. As Mr. Kelly and Mr. Ferrin admitted, CD 26's race-based configuration necessarily impacted CD 19, which was forced to take on a thin tail dribbling down the Gulf coast from Fort Myers, splitting Collier County in the process. - 175.
+Under the Polsby-Popper measure, CD 26 has the fifth-worst score in Plan 109. - 171.
+The subordination of race-neutral criteria in the Challenged Congressional Districts is underscored by the way in which racial predominance in CD 26 impacted an adjacent district to its west: CD 19.
+As Mr. Kelly and Mr. Ferrin admitted, CD 26's race-based configuration necessarily impacted CD 19, which was forced to take on a thin tail dribbling down the Gulf coast from Fort Myers, splitting Collier County in the process. - 172.
 Figure 12 below depicts CD 19.